cuihs-nl312/WMAF/README.md

 Parameter  | detailed information|
 --------- | --------|
-all_genome  | a fasta file containing all genomes; Please modify the file name to end with .txt. |
+all_genome  | A fasta file containing all genomes; Please modify the file name to end with .txt. |
-reference_strainID  | reference strain ID, such as 'DRR332962' |
+reference_strainID  | Reference strain ID, such as 'DRR332962' |
 block  | The length of the minimum block, such as '200' |
 cov  | The smallest number of genomes aligned to the reference genome |